kobman/KOBman/docs/user-guides/KOBman-usage-info.md

 	-  `--environment/-env` - Parameter to indicate the environment that is to be installed.
 	-  `[env_name]` - Name of the [environment](https://github.com/hyperledgerkochi/KOBman/blob/master/dist/environments) to be installed.
 	-  `{version}` - The environment's version that has to be installed
+	-   `KOBMAN_USER_NAMESPACE` - need to specify your github namespace

 - **Examples** :

-	- KOBman dev environment installation
+	- KOBman dev environment installation for the first time

             $ kob install -env KOBman –V 0.0.1